Manulife Wealth & Asset Management Continues to Build Its AI Leadership and Impact with AI-Powered Tools Enabling Better Advisor and Customer Experiences

 - Builds on rollout of AI tools across the organization, including recent introduction of AI Research Assistant Platform for firm's public markets investment teams

-TORONTO and BOSTON, May 20, 2026 /CNW/ - Manulife Wealth & Asset Management (Manulife WAM) today announced details of three AI-powered sales and advisor enablement tools that streamline routine work, giving advisors and sales teams faster support and clearer insights, so teams can spend more time focused on clients, relationships, and advice that matters.
+TORONTO and BOSTON, May 20, 2026 /PRNewswire/ -- Manulife Wealth & Asset Management (Manulife WAM) today announced details of three AI-powered sales and advisor enablement tools that streamline routine work, giving advisors and sales teams faster support and clearer insights, so teams can spend more time focused on clients, relationships, and advice that matters.

-"AI is becoming a powerful enabler and differentiator for how sales organizations show up for financial advisors, plan sponsors, and other intermediaries," said Paul Lorentz, President & CEO, Manulife WAM.
-"By reducing friction in day‑to‑day work and surfacing more relevant insights, these tools free our teams to focus on what matters most--listening closely, applying experience and judgment, and helping their clients make confident decisions.
-That balance between advanced technology and trusted advice will continue to define how we grow and serve clients in a rapidly evolving industry."

 Canada Wealth: Quick, accurate compliance answers to free up advisors' time for clients